Health Happening

 anatomy of skin

-• Excessive UV-A exposure from sunlight now known to cause damage to proteins and lipids and DNA lesions - by indirect (and possibly direct mechanisms), leading to carcinogenesis (Including cutaneous malignant melanoma) and aging skin.
+• UV-A radiation has lower energy than UV-B, but can penetrate deeper into the skin's dermis, whre it is absorbed by DNA.
+Excessive UV-A exposure from sunlight is now known to cause damage to proteins, lipids and DNA by INDIRECT (and possibly some DIRECT) oxidative mechanisms, leading to carcinogenesis (Including malignant melanoma) and aging skin.
 Link

 Squamous cell carcinoma (SCC)